Updated 2025 Cap Casualty Candidates For All 32 Teams

 Chicago Bears

-Edwards and Walker are listed here because they have notable cap savings if cut but both players are performing well and are not particularly expensive going into 2025.
-A new staff injects some uncertainty but those two should be safe as things stand now.
+Edwards and Walker are listed here because they have notable cap savings if cut but both played well and are not particularly expensive going into 2025.
+The two are also good fits for Allenโ€™s system.

-Batesโ€™ situation is a little more tenuous.
-Heโ€™s a clear favorite of GM Ryan Poles who tried to sign him as a restricted free agent before trading for him this past offseason but heโ€™s played just three games this year.
+Batesโ€™ situation is more tenuous.
+Heโ€™s a clear favorite of GM Ryan Poles who tried to sign him as a restricted free agent before trading for him last offseason but he played just three games.
 Heโ€™s under contract in 2025 while the rest of Chicagoโ€™s starting interior (G Teven Jenkins, C Coleman Shelton, G Matt Pryor) is not, so his status could depend on how the offseason plays out for Chicago.
-Paying $4 million for a starting guard is a good deal, less so if itโ€™s for a backup.
+Paying $4 million for a starting guard or center is a good deal, less so if itโ€™s for a backup.

 Cincinnati Bengals

-Hubbard is a homegrown player in multiple senses, arriving in Cincinnati via Ohio State and signing an extension after his rookie contract.
-Heโ€™s gutted through some serious injuries to start all 14 games this season but the impact has been felt on his production with just two sacks this year.
-I think there could be more of an avenue to a pay cut with Hubbard to stick around than there would be for Rankins and Stone but it would be surprising to see him back on his current deal.
+Hubbard is a homegrown player, arriving in Cincinnati via Ohio State and signing an extension after his rookie contract.
+He gutted through serious injuries to start 14 games but the impact was felt on his production with just two sacks.
+There should be an avenue to a pay cut for Hubbard to stick around but it would be surprising to see him back on his current deal.

-Cappa has been a decent starter for the Bengals but $8 million in savings is notable, and teams often pinch pennies when it comes to the interior offensive line because itโ€™s so much easier to find replacement-level production.
-Thatโ€™s worth keeping in mind with Karras but heโ€™s been better than Cappa and the savings are smaller.
+Cappa has been a decent starter for the Bengals but $8 million in savings is notable, and teams often pinch pennies when it comes to the interior offensive line because itโ€™s easier to find replacement-level production compared to other positions.
+That logic applies to Karras, too, but heโ€™s played better than Cappa and is cheaper.
 Teams generally try to avoid too much turnover on the offensive line because of how beneficial continuity is, so I could see Cincinnati trying to get Karras to agree to a pay cut in the summer when there arenโ€™t a lot of other alternatives.
 Same with Moss.

 Buffalo Bills

-Miller had a sack in each of the first three games of the season but has cooled off precipitously since with just one.
-Heโ€™s playing about a third of the snaps in a rotational role, which is not enough to justify $17.5 million in 2025 compensation.
-I would expect the Bills to take the out in Millerโ€™s contract unless heโ€™s willing to sign a cheap deal to stay in his current role.
+Miller had a sack in each of the first three games of the season but cooled off precipitously with three in the remaining 10 he suited up for.
+He only played about a third of the snaps in a rotational role, which is not enough to justify $17.5 million in 2025 compensation.
+I would expect the Bills to take the out in Millerโ€™s contract unless heโ€™s willing to sign a cheap deal to come back.

 It might be time for the Bills to have a tough conversation about Milano.
 He was one of the leagueโ€™s most underrated linebackers for a few years before finally earning All-Pro honors in 2022.
 Since then, heโ€™s played just eight games, missing time for a gnarly fractured leg and then a torn biceps.
-He made it back at the beginning of December only to go down again in the win over the Lions.
-Milano is on the books for $10 million in cash in his age-31 season next year, and that looks like a risky investment at this point in time.
-Buffalo can get out of the deal with a June 1 cut, and at minimum that gives them some leverage to try and renegotiate a pay cut.
+He made it back at the beginning of December but ended up playing through more injuries.

 Denver Broncos

 Denver is set to enter 2025 with a much better financial situation, even with $32 million in dead money left on the books still from the Russell Wilson trade.
-They should have more than $40 million to work with as a budget per Over The Cap.
-There arenโ€™t really many places to cut to get more.
-Veteran LB Alex Singleton and WR Courtland Sutton have notable base salaries and are on the far side of 30 but both have been quality starters this season.
+They should have close to $40 million to work with as a budget per Over The Cap.

 Cleveland Browns

 Hereโ€™s a much more in-depth breakdown of the Brownsโ€™ financial situation entering the 2025 season.
 Theyโ€™re one of just six teams in the red right now in 2025 projections but canโ€™t cut their way out of their deficit.
-Any cuts the Browns do make will be more about saving cash than cap space and will have to rely on the June 1 rule to split up the dead money.
+Any cuts the Browns do make will be more about saving cash than cap space and many will have to rely on the June 1 rule to split up the dead money.

 Tampa Bay Buccaneers

 Tampa Bay has a top-heavy roster at the moment and is still dealing with $28 million in dead money from former OLB Shaquil Barrett and C Ryan Jensen.
-At just $14 million in projected effective cap space, per Over The Cap, and star WR Chris Godwin set to be a free agent, the Bucs are not poised for a lot of activity unless they start restructuring a bunch of deals.
+At just $5 million in projected effective cap space, per Over The Cap, and star WR Chris Godwin set to be a free agent, the Bucs are not poised for a lot of activity unless they start restructuring a bunch of deals.

-They can get some much-needed breathing room by cutting Dean and Whitehead, both of whom have been starters this past season, although Whitehead is hurt now.
-Both are solid players โ€” Dean is the teamโ€™s best corner right now and the front office crowed about being able to bring back Whitehead this year and rectify the wrong of letting him go in the first place.
-But Tampa Bayโ€™s secondary has been victimized throughout the season and upgrades are needed.
+They can get some much-needed breathing room by cutting Dean and Whitehead, both starters this past season and solid players.
+Dean is arguably the teamโ€™s best corner right now and the front office crowed about being able to bring back Whitehead after letting him walk in free agency to the Jets a few years prior.
+But Tampa Bayโ€™s secondary was victimized throughout the season and upgrades are needed.
+Both players also dealt with injuries.

 Arizona Cardinals